-- By telephone for non-emergencies: (812) 348-7388. - Via the blue light telephones located on campus property. - To any police officer, security officer, or cadet when encountered. - Using the online Campus Security Authority Crime Report form at: https://protect.iu.edu/machform/view.php?id=11507.
+- By a campus telephone at IUPD Indianapolis at phone number 911. - By a non-campus telephone to IUPD Indianapolis at phone number (317) 274-7911. - In person to IUPD Indianapolis at 1232 W. Michigan Street, Indianapolis, IN 46202 (Ball Annex building). - Via the blue light emergency telephones located on campus property. - To a police officer, security officer, or cadet officer when encountered. - Using the online Campus Security Authority Crime Report form at: https://protect.iu.edu/machform/view.php?id=11507.